jjarokergc/puppet-webtrees/README.md

 # Puppet Module for Webtrees

-## Repositories
 The development repository is located at: https://gitlab.jaroker.org

 A mirror repository is pushed to: https://github.com/jjarokergc/puppet-webtrees

 ## Architecture
 This dokuwiki application is hosted with NGINX and is designed to be behind a reverse proxy.
-The reverse proxy provides SSL offloading and a ModSecurity firewall.
+The reverse proxy provides SSL offloading, caching and a ModSecurity firewall.

 The puppet module uses hiera for data lookup, which specifies source location (and version) for downloading, database configuration, nginx configuration and php setup.

-## Architecture
-This webtrees application is hosted by NGINX and is designed to be behind a reverse proxy.
-The reverse proxy provides SSL offloading.
+ Tested Configuration
+   * Webtrees 2.0.19
+   * nginx 1.20.2
+   * php 7.4.3
+   * mysql 8.0.27, operating as a remote server
+   * Linux 5.11.22-7, operating as a PVE container on a Proxmox host

 ## Requirements
 Puppetfile.r10k